Vandebron/tech-blog/public/posts/when-not-to-build-a-reusable-component-library.md

 ## To summarize

 Component libraries are a great way to reduce the amount of code duplication in your applications, prevent design inconsistencies, and increase collaborations between developers, designers, and different teams.
 But this comes with increased complexity, slower development cycles, and possible code conflicts between projects.
 Therefore you should consider if using an existing component library or having a monorepo for your source code is a workable solution.
-At Vandebron we decided to build our own component library and if you'd decide the same, then be sure that your design guidelines are properly structured and mature enough.
+At Vandebron we decided to build our own component library (called [windmolen](https://windmolen.netlify.app/)) and if you'd decide the same, then be sure that your design guidelines are properly structured and mature enough.